sporeball/naz/README.md

 ```

 ### computational class
-naz is at least as powerful as a finite state automaton, because it can implement the esolang [dd](https://esolangs.org/wiki/Dd). given some input file, the example program [dd.naz](https://github.com/sporeball/naz/blob/master/examples/dd.naz) will follow the dd specification and stop reading input when it encounters the control character STX (U+0002).
+naz is provably as powerful as a finite state automaton, because it can implement the esolang [dd](https://esolangs.org/wiki/Dd). given some input file, the example program [dd.naz](https://github.com/sporeball/naz/blob/master/examples/dd.naz) will follow the dd specification and stop reading input when it encounters a null byte.

+as posited by quintopia [here](https://esolangs.org/wiki/Naz#Computational_class), naz `-u` is capable of implementing a universal Turing machine with 5 states and 7 symbols, making it Turing-complete; this means the original language is equivalent to a [bounded-storage machine](https://esolangs.org/wiki/Bounded-storage_machine).

 ### thanks
 the naz interpreter and runner are heavily based on those of the fantastic [\\/\\/>](https://github.com/torcado194/worm), by [torcado](https://github.com/torcado194). <3